Individual Monitoring Committees

 It also acts against any form of conflict, discrimination or harassment.
 The committee comprises at least two persons not involved in the thesis and not belonging to the Thesis Supervisor’s research team, with at least one person from outside the registration institution; these persons must be named at the time of registration by the Doctoral School Director, upon the concerted recommendation of both the Director(s) of the Research Unit and the Thesis Supervisor(s).

-A one-to-one interview form between the doctoral student and the committee is available here
+A one-to-one interview pdf or word form between the doctoral student and the committee is also available

 The Individual Monitoring Committee (CSI) meeting, in practice